jerrold110/olam-project-submission/3/README.md

 This program simulates a client-server architecture that broadcasts and receives data in real time and is designed for multiple client connections, with multiple client-managed subscriptions to control what data the server broadcasts to the itself.
 I use Python to set up clients and server with a streaming TCP connection between them, with functionality to store data locally.

 ### Interface
-The data transferred between client and server is in JSON format.
-The data is seralised in UTF-8, sent through the stream, and deseralised upon receiving.
+The data transferred between client are JSON strings seralised in UTF-8.
+They sent through the stream, and deseralised upon receiving.
 This data is used to communicate instructions or send quotation data in real-time.
+Because this is a stream, the TCP connection cannot preserve boundaries between strings, so a newline character is used to separate string, and parsing is done at the client.

 Client transmissions to server are a subscribe or unsubscribe action to a particular stock and will control what quotation data it will receive.
 ```python